canaranjo23/Input_VPR/README.md

 - Libraries used

-- Classes
+- Classes:
 	- ingestion:
-		- MODIS
+		- MODIS()
-		- SLSTR
+		- SLSTR()
-	- SEVIRI
+	- SEVIRI()

-- Functions
+- Functions:
-	- MODIS
+	- Used for the class MODIS
-	- SLSTR
+	- Used for the class SLSTR
-	- SEVIRI
+	- Used for the class SEVIRI

+## Quick start guide